-The expression "There is no "I" in team," is oft-repeated in the workplace and of course in sporting activities at all levels.
-I have lost count of how many workplaces I have visited where some variation of this saying is found on a motivational poster hanging on a wall.
-The reference, of course, suggests that no one person's needs, abilities or ideas are any more important than the combined abilities and efforts of the entire group.
+The expression "There is no "I" in team," is oft-repeated in the workplace and, of course, in sporting activities at all levels.
+The reference, of course, suggests that no one person's needs, abilities or ideas are any more important than the combined skills and efforts of the entire group.

 The foremost researcher on workplace teams during the past few decades, the late, Dr. Richard Hackman, offered:

 "I have no question that when you have a team, the possibility exists that it will generate magic, producing something extraordinary, but don’t count on it."